 The British Virgin Islands is one of the finest sailing destinations in the world.
 Steady trade winds, easy navigation, beautiful scenery, and infrastructure that caters to the sailing experience are some of the reasons it is so popular.

 Want to make the most of a week in the islands?
 I built you the perfect 7 day plan for your sailing trip.
+Have a few extra days?
+Check this 10-day plan out.

 This BVI sailing itinerary is almost identical to the very first sailing trip we ever took many years ago in the British Virgin Islands (we’ve been four times now).